kvthweatt/py_backer/README.md

 # PyBacker
-A backup daemon written in Python to help you maintain files in the event they are lost or deleted on accident.
+A simple, lightweight backup daemon written in Python to help you maintain files in the event they are lost or deleted on accident.

 You can set a backup directory as a source directory to create a backup chain for double/triple/... backups.